What is NX-Writer?

 ⚠️ Validation

-Nexus Writer validates EPUB metadata before export to ensure completeness.
+NX-Writer validates EPUB metadata before export to ensure completeness.
 Use high-resolution cover images (300 DPI minimum) for best results.

 Keyboard Shortcuts